alexmaccalman/GatheringAndCleaning/CODEBOOK.md

 Dataset – “Train” or “Test” to distinguish the training dataset from the test dataset.
 The following are the variables the data set is grouped by:
 subject – the person the data is collected from, numbered 1-30.
-Activityname – the activity the subject performed.
+activityname – the activity the subject performed.

 ## Notes on variable names
 A “t” in front of the variable donates time